Georges Politzer

-Georges Politzer (/fr/; born Politzer György, /hu/; 3 May 1903 – 23 May 1942) was a Hungarian-born French philosopher and Marxist theoretician of Hungarian Jewish origin, affectionately referred to by some as the "red-headed philosopher" (philosophe roux).
-He was a native of Oradea, a city in present-day Romania (then Nagyvárad, Kingdom of Hungary).
-He was murdered in Fort Mont-Valérien in Suresnes in the Holocaust.
+Georges Politzer (/fr/; born Politzer György, /hu/; 3 May 1903 – 23 May 1942) was a Hungarian-born French philosopher and Marxist theoretician, referred to by some as the "red-headed philosopher" (philosophe roux).
+He published numerous works on philosophy and psychology, and taught courses in philosophy at the Workers' University of Paris.
+An active member of the French Communist Party, he participated in the Resistance to the German occupation of France in World War II, until he was arrested and killed by a Nazi firing squad at Fort Mont-Valérien in 1942.